 Garlic on the Table

-Who believes that it can not tolerate or digest garlic could start with small doses and then slowly increase the quantity, is a proven method that works, you just want to.
+Who believes that he can not tolerate or digest this vegetable, could start with small doses and then slowly increase the quantity, is a proven method that works, you just want to.

 Pasta Garlic, Oil and Chilli

-For true garlic lovers I recommend this pasta recipe, garlic, olive oil and chili pepper, which provides for the use and maintenance of the garlic raw, in order to maintain intact the properties and benefits, as well as the taste.
+For true garlic lovers I recommend this pasta recipe, garlic, olive oil and chili pepper, which provides for the use and maintenance of raw vegetable, in order to maintain intact the properties and benefits, as well as the taste.

 Ingredients for one person: